YotamAviv/oneofus/test_plan.md

 # Test Plan

-### Start

--  wipe
+-  Wipe app data on Android (or use the Dev menu if compiled in Dev mode)
-  - create new key
+  - Create new key

 -  QR web sign-in using phone scanner, without creating a delegate key
   - create delegate: NO
-  - verify
+  - Verify
     - Phone: Use menu /etc => Import / export private keys => Export, verify that you only see the one-of-us.net key.
     - Web: centered (not centered as Yotam) but not with delegate.
 On the Nerdster, turn on menu => Prefs +> everything.
 In the tree view, verify that "Me" has no children.

 -  QR web sign-in again, create delegate
-  - create delegate yes
+  - create delegate: YES
-  - verify
+  - Verify
     - Phone: Use menu /etc => Import / export private keys => Export, verify that you only see the one-of-us.net key.
     - Web: centered and signed in.
 On the Nerdster, turn on menu => Prefs +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.